cloudera/llama/README.txt

 'stitch' requires installation which is documented in the top-level 'INSTALL' file in the 'stitch' git repository (mostly a `python setup.py install`).

-=== 64-bit machine/VM

-You need to run the build process on a 64-bit machine.
-You can just install the 64-bit version of CentOS or Ubuntu (for example) inside of the VM.
-This is required for us to build both 32 and 64 bit native libraries.

 === Java and Apache Forrest

 The build process requires that you have Apache Forrest and Sun Java JDK 5 and 6 (for JDK 6 you need both the 32-bit and 64-bit JDK).
 The build script need to know the locations of these tools.
+It's easiest to install each of these JDKs from the non-RPM and non-DEB .bin files.

+[NOTE]
+If you haven't yet checked out the 'cdh' git repository, do so with *git clone ssh://git@git.sf.cloudera.com/cdh.git*

 In the root directory of the 'cdh' git repository, you could create a file called 'my.properties' which points to the location of these tools, e.g.